Creating greater gender diversity in tech

 Accreditation for startups & scaleups

-We help startups from early stage to scaleup, with a tech-specific Diversity & Inclusion toolkit that has everything they need to set their foundations for healthy, gender diverse growth.
+We help early stage startups with a tech-specific Diversity & Inclusion toolkit that has everything they need to set their foundations for healthy, gender diverse growth.
 We give a startup accreditation that acknowledges their pledge to building a gender equitable and balanced business.

 Learn more about our startup toolkit and accreditation →